ankitraj611226-alt/Student-Management-System/README.md

 Enter Your Choice:
 ```

-*(You can replace this section with terminal screenshots later.)*
+> 📌 *You can replace this section with actual terminal screenshots later.*

 ---

 ## 🎯 Learning Outcomes

-Through this project, I learned:
+Through this project, I gained hands-on experience in:

-- Python Programming Fundamentals
+- Python Programming
 - Functions
 - File Handling
 - CRUD Operations